cbschaff/nlimb/README.md

 `python train.py logdir -s maxseconds --save_freq timesteps_per_checkpoint`

 ### Replicating the experiments in the paper
+Pretrained models from our experiments are included with the release of this code.

-For each of the robot morphologies (Hopper, Walker, Ant) and each terrian type (level, inclined), our experiments can be replicated using the following commands
+Additionally, for each of the robot morphologies (Hopper, Walker, Ant) and each terrian type (level, inclined), our experiments can be replicated using the following commands

 #### Level Terrain
 ```